Logxn/logxn.github.io/content/posts/htb-simple-encryptor.md

 ## 0x2 REVERSE
 ![Decompilation with Ghidra](decompilation.png)
-This is what we are greeted with when loading `encrypt` with Ghidra and decompiling the `main` function.
+This is what we are greeted with when loading `encrypt` into Ghidra and decompiling the `main` function.
 As you can see some of the variables have already been renamed and comments were added by me.

 Dont worry if you can't make anything of it.
 Lets break it down.